A Robust Model-Based Approach for Continuous-Time Policy Evaluation with Unknown L\'evy Process Dynamics: Introduction

 The key contributions of this paper are as follows. \begin{enumerate} \item \textit{The L\'evy process-based model.} While many previous RL models assume stochastic dynamics with only Brownian noise, we investigate RL problems in which the underlying stochastic dynamics are influenced by both Brownian noise and L\'evy noise.
 This framework is well-suited for modeling real-world scenarios where rare and extreme events occur in markets or systems. \item \textit{Accurate and robust recovery of L\'evy dynamics.} The proposed numerical approach effectively addresses the challenges of recovering L\'evy dynamics from strongly heavy-tailed data.
 This method is especially crucial when the coefficient $\alpha \in (0, 1)$ is small, corresponding to distributions with more severe tails. \item \textit{A theoretical bound for policy evaluation error.} Our PIDE-based approach to policy evaluation comes with a theoretical guarantee of accuracy.
 The policy evaluation error is ultimately determined by the recovery error of the stochastic dynamics and the numerical error introduced in solving the PIDE. \end{enumerate}

 {\bf Related work.} There are two primary types of inverse problems in reinforcement learning.
 The first concerns inferring the reward function given known dynamics, as studied in works such as \cite{ding2022mean,levine2012continuous,ren2024policy}.
 The second, which is the focus of this paper, involves recovering unknown dynamics when the reward function is known.
+Our work is also connected to the recent continuous-time RL literature based on stochastic control and exploratory regularization \cite{wang2020reinforcement,Guo22,tang2022exploratory,han2023choquet}.
 A growing body of literature has addressed the identification of continuous stochastic dynamics from observational data, primarily focusing on systems driven by standard Brownian motion, without incorporating jump or L\'evy processes.
 When trajectory data are available, relevant approaches include learning the coefficients of SDEs \cite{pmlr-v235-chen24n,darcy2023one,dietrich2023learning,gu2023stationary,zhu2024dyngma,zhu2023learning}, as well as flow-map-based models that directly learn the underlying dynamics \cite{chen2024learning,liu2024training,xu2024modeling}.
 Other works utilize aggregate data to infer the dynamics of the system \cite{chen2021solving,ma2021learning,yang2022generative}.
 In contrast, relatively few studies have addressed the recovery of continuous-time dynamics that incorporate jump processes.
-Studies on identifying dynamics driven by counting processes or compound Poisson processes can be found in \cite{gao2022data,jia2019neural,xia2024efficient}.
-Related work on $2 \alpha$-stable L\'evy processes appears in \cite{guo2024weak, li2021data, li2022extracting, yang2023neural}.
+Studies on identifying dynamics driven by counting processes or compound Poisson processes include \cite{gao2022data,jia2019neural,xia2024efficient}.
+The continuous-time RL framework has recently been extended from diffusions to jump-diffusions \cite{gao2024reinforcement}, while related work on identifying $2 \alpha$-stable L\'evy processes appears in \cite{guo2024weak, li2021data, li2022extracting, yang2023neural}.
 These studies typically consider either large fixed values of $\alpha$ (e.g., $\alpha \in (1/2, 1)$), corresponding to less severe heavy tails, or assume a constant fractional diffusion coefficient $\sigma(x) \equiv \textnormal{const}$.
 In this paper, we propose a new algorithm that extends to \textit{state-dependent} diffusion coefficients $\sigma(x)$ and is applicable across a wide range of $\alpha$.
 Moreover, the method remains robust under censored trajectory data, addressing key limitations of the existing literature.